-The WordPress plugin I used to create the sales page template in the video tutorial is called Thrive Architect.
-You can find it here.
+Once again, the WordPress plugin I used to create the sales page template, as seen in the video, is called Thrive Architect.
+You can learn more about it here.

-With the Thrive Architect plugin, you can literally create any type of landing page template for whatever digital product you want to sell, be it an eBook, online course, training programs or webinars, etc.
+With the Thrive Architect plugin, you can literally create any type of landing page template you need, whether for a digital eBook, software, online course, etc.

-OK, so I want to wrap up the rest of this post by sharing with you 10+ essential building blocks of designing a conversion focused sales page for selling your digital product.
+Okay, I now want to share with you 10+ essential building blocks of designing a conversion-focused sales page for selling your digital product.

 Let's get to it.

-The header section in your sales page should have nothing more than your website logo displayed on it.
+The header section on your sales page should have nothing more than your website logo displayed on it.

-That means no menu section or outbound links even.
+That means no menu navigation or outbound links such as social media buttons.

 I would recommend using 'Landing Page' if you're going to create a sales page made up of mostly linear content.
 See image below.

-If you’re going to design your landing page using something like Thrive Architect, for instance, you can simply create a custom header area with no links or navigation.
+If you're going to design your landing page using something like Thrive Architect (Affiliate link) or Oxygen Builder, for instance, you can simply create a custom header area with no links or navigation.

-By this, I don’t mean to cram literally everything above the fold.
-You really don’t need to do that because people WILL scroll down.
+By this, I don't mean to cram everything above the fold literally.
+You really don't need to do that because people WILL scroll down.

-What I mean by “put something desirable above the fold”, is to place something that will really motivate people to want to scroll down your sales page.
+What I mean by "put something desirable above the fold" is to place something that will encourage visitors to want to scroll down your sales page.

-It could be an image of your product with some content followed by your CTA and Buy Now button.
-See image below for example.
+This could be your product's image with some content followed by your CTA and Buy Now button.
+See the image below for an example.

-Let people know exactly what they’re in for, or what your landing page has to offer them.
+Let your landing page visitors know exactly what they're in for, or what your sales page has to offer them.